 Factory Recommended Mount Point: -6.1 cm from center; 86.2 cm from tail

 Boots / Bindings: HEAD Raptor 140 RS; Atomic Hawx Ultra Professional; Tecnica Mach1 130 MV / Tyrolia Attack2 13 AT

 [Note: Our review is being conducted on the 20/21 Camox, which returns unchanged for the 21/22 season.]

 The Camox name has been in the Black Crows lineup for close to a decade now, and while it’s pretty much always maintained its width of 97 mm underfoot, the rest of the ski has undergone several changes over the years.

 The latest update was made for the 19/20 season, with the ski getting slightly less tapered at the tip and tail and reportedly coming with a slightly softer flex pattern.
 Those changes carried forward for the 20/21 and 21/22 seasons, just with a graphic update.

 We’ve received loads of questions about the Camox over the years, and I’ve personally always been really curious about it.
 So we’re happy to report that we’re finally reviewing it.
-Blister Members can check out our Flash Review for our initial impressions, but while we spend more time on it, let’s dive into the design of this playful all-mountain ski.
+We’ve now updated this post with our full review, but first, let’s dive into the design of this playful all-mountain ski.